dealfonso/sapp/README.md

 ## 4. Limitations

 At this time, the main limitations are:
-- Not dealing with **non-zero generation** pdf objects: they are uncommon, but according to the definition of the PDF structure, they are possible.
-If you find one non-zero generation object (you get an exception or error in that sense), please send me the document and I'll try to support it.
+- Basic support for **non-zero generation** pdf objects: they are uncommon, but according to the definition of the PDF structure, they are possible.
+If you find one non-zero generation object please send me the document and I'll try to support it.
 - Not dealing with **encrypted documents**.
 - Other limitations, for sure :)